 1) What are the kind of policies or warranties the jeweler offers?
 Do they offer buy-back or trade up policies?
 Do they offer free repairs, ring resizing or jewelry warranties?
 These value-added services cost businesses time and money and are usually factored into the markup of the goods sold.

-For example, Enchanted Diamonds offers a lifetime warranty where they offer free repairs to your jewelry even in the event of incidental damage (which is unheard of in the industry).
-Interestingly, they also offer the most competitive prices you can find anywhere despite offering some of the best policies in the industry.
+For example, White Flash offers a lifetime upgrade policy where you have the choice of upgrading your diamond as long as it costs $1 more.
+This is unheard of in the industry as other businesses require you to double your spending.
+Interestingly, they also offer the most competitive prices you can find anywhere for high performance diamonds despite offering some of the best policies in the industry.

 2) Where are you based at?
 Different countries/states will have different laws and sales taxes applicable for consumer goods.
 For example, prices of diamonds are generally higher in the UK than US due to VAT.
 When you calculate prices, make sure you factor in any duty fees and taxes that are payable.